PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 }
 ```

-Now, within a Laravel application that required our package, the end user can add a use `HasPosts` statement to any of their models (likely the `User` model) which would automatically register the one-to-many relationship with our `Post` model.
-This provides access to creating new posts as follows:
+Now the end user can add a `use HasPosts` statement to any of their models (likely the `User` model) which would automatically register the one-to-many relationship with our `Post` model.
+This allows creating new posts as follows:

 ```php
 // Given we have a User model, using the HasPosts trait